dpx0/dvsensor/README.md

 a web app inside the browser and is available for both Linux and Windows.
 Alternatively, it could also be hosted on a web server.

-This README only gives a brief overview over the installation and usage.
-For a thorough documentation, visit the [Software](https://2023.igem.wiki/bielefeld-cebitec/software) page of the iGEM Bielefeld-CeBiTec 2023 Team.
+This README only gives a brief summary over the installation and usage.
+For a thorough documentation including a troubleshooting guideline, visit the [Software](https://2023.igem.wiki/bielefeld-cebitec/software) page of the iGEM Bielefeld-CeBiTec 2023 Team.

-## Description
-Let people know what your project can do specifically.
-Provide context and add a link to any reference visitors might be unfamiliar with (for example your team wiki).
-A list of Features or a Background subsection can also be added here.
-If there are alternatives to your project, this is a good place to list differentiating factors.

 ## Installation
-Within a particular ecosystem, there may be a common way of installing things, such as using Yarn, NuGet, or Homebrew.
-However, consider the possibility that whoever is reading your README is a novice and would like more guidance.
-Listing specific steps helps remove ambiguity and gets people to using your project as quickly as possible.
-If it only runs in a specific context like a particular programming language version or operating system or has dependencies that have to be installed manually, also add a Requirements subsection.
+See the [team wiki]((https://2023.igem.wiki/bielefeld-cebitec/software)) for more information on installing the software.

+There are two options for downloading and running the software.
+The easiest way is to download a bundled version of the app, which comes with all the dependencies and libraries needed so they don't have to be installed.
+You can find archives in the "dvsensor/bundle" directory for Linux (x86_64) or Windows (x86_64).
+Extract the archive and run the executable "dvsensor" file within the directory.
+You can alternatively download the source code (located in "dvsensor/src") and run it with the command "python main.py".
+A working Python installation (>= 3.11) and the nicegui (>= 1.3.9) and biopython (>= 1.81) packages are required as dependencies.

 ## Usage
 Use examples liberally, and show the expected output if you can.
 It's helpful to have inline the smallest example of